crystalglewis/crystalglewis/README.md

 # Welcome to My Data Analytics Portfolio! 👋

 ## About Me
 Hello!
-I'm **Crystal Lewis**, a results-driven and detail-oriented healthcare professional with over a decade of experience in **healthcare claims analysis, provider relations, and customer service**.
+I'm **Crystal Lewis**, a results-driven and detail-oriented healthcare professional with over a decade of experience.
+I have experience in **healthcare claims analysis, provider relations, and customer service**.

 I have a deep understanding of **healthcare operations  and member/provider interactions**, paired with newly developed data analytics skills gained from completing a Data Analytics Program at Thinkful.
 My passion lies in merging domain espertise with analytics to uncover insights and drive better decision- making in healthcare.